 Free Online Course.
-The first lesson released 31st March 2020.
 Register and receive each new lesson directly to your inbox.

 In this 8 part online course you will get a comprehensive introduction to OAuth and OpenID Connect to help you get started with implementing these security standards in your own projects.

-Register to receive each new lession directly to your inbox and watch from the comfort of your chair, at a time that suits you.
+Register to receive each new lesson directly to your inbox and watch from the comfort of your chair, at a time that suits you.

 In this first session we'll go through the basics of OAuth.
 You'll learn what it is intended to solve and the Authorization Code Flow which is the most common OAuth flow.